prharvey/du-blueprint/README.md

 Right now the voxelization process is pretty naive and unoptimized, and just throws threads at the problem.

-# FAQ
+## FAQ

-## Q. My model has weird floating boxes.
+### Q. My model has weird floating boxes.

-A. You tried to import a non-manifold mesh.
+You tried to import a non-manifold mesh.
 The voxelizer tries it's best to account for this, but it isn't perfect.

-## Q. How can I make my mesh manifold?
+### Q. How can I make my mesh manifold?

 Blender.
 Search for a tutorial on the "3D-Print Toolbox" addon; this is a common problem with 3D printing.